MA & PhD Program Application Process

 Research Our Programs and the Application Process

 Learn more about our MA and PhD programs by exploring the Research Programs section of this website.
-In addition, we encourage you to review our RSTC Admissions FAQ and and the Graduate School's Prospective Student Toolkit.
+In addition, we encourage you to review our WRTC Admissions FAQ and and the Graduate School's Prospective Student Toolkit.
 The Graduate School Diversity Office offers helpful information for prospective students, including admissions and application consultations.

 Register for an Information Session

-We invite you to attend one of our free, virtual RSTC information sessions!
+We invite you to attend one of our free, virtual WRTC information sessions!
 We hold information sessions on Zoom in the fall before the application deadline.
 Program faculty and staff will answer your questions about coursework, the application process, career development, and more.

 Select Your Degree